Yalcinesra/Yalcinesra/README.md

 #### Web developer from Germany

 <p align="center">
- I am a graduate of Selcuk University Computer Systems teaching and worked as an information technologies teacher for 8 years.
+ I am a graduate of University Computer Systems teaching and worked as an information technologies teacher for 8 years.
 While I was learning C++ and Java programming languages during my university education, I also learned to use important web development tools such as HTML, CSS and Photoshop.
 Throughout my career, I have gained various experiences in computer technologies and computing.
 I worked as an IT leader at Deutsches Rotes Kreuz for 6 months, during which I was responsible for managing and developing the technology infrastructure.
  </p>

 <h1 style= text-align:center;>My Project</h1>